chevcast/angular-spinners/README.md

 <spinner name="mySpinner" svg="/path/to/loading.svg"></spinner>
 ```

-If you want to disable the loading image entirely then simply do not specify the `img-src` attribute and an image won't be used.
-If you don't include the `imgSrc` option then be sure to specify some custom markup within the spinner directive itself so it can be used instead.

 #### register

 By default all spinners register themselves with the spinner service.
 If for some reason you don't want this to happen, simply set `register` to `false`.